emflores/carousel-lite/README.md

 > Touch friendly.
 Incredibly small.
 Carousels the native way.

-Carousel Lite looks to provide a simple carousel solution.
+Carousel Lite aims to provide the most simple carousel solution possible.
 With a very small amount of code, we can hijack the default scroll behavior of an overflowed list (which provides us the added benefit of touch support with no additional JS - see below).

 ## Registering a carousel
 ```js